-- 1. Within five (5) working days after the Defender's representative receipt of the Statement of Complaint from the Complainant, will communicate the response in writing to the Tender Committee, Programmes Management Committee or Finance Sub-Committee, in the form of a statement of defences in accordance with this clause (the "Statement of Defence"). - 2.
-The Statement of Defence shall reply to the particulars set forth in the Statement of Complaint in particular to the aspect indicated in first paragraph letters (i), (ii) and (iii) of the Statement of Complaint and shall also indicate if any oral hearings of witnesses and experts to support their position are requested. - 3.
-The Defender shall annex to its Statement of Defence, the documents supporting its defence and shall add a reference to the documents or other evidence to support their position.
-When witnesses or experts are invited to act on their defences, the name of the witnesses and their Curricula Vitae and credentials will be annexed to the Statement of Defence. - 4.
-The Statement of Defence shall be filed with the Compliant Officer and distributed to the members of the Tender Committee, Programmes Management Committee or Finance Sub-Committee and the Complainant.
+- 1. Within seven (7) days after the Defendant's representative receives the Statement of Appeal from the Appellant, the Defendant's representative will communicate the response in writing to the Procurement and Grants Appeals Review Committee, in a form of a Statement of Defences. - 2.
+The Statement of Defence shall reply to the particulars set forth in the Statement of Appeal and shall also indicate if any oral hearings of witnesses and experts to support their position are requested. - 3.
+The Defendant shall annex to its Statement of Defence, the documents supporting its defence and shall add a reference to the documents or other evidence to support their position.
+When witnesses or experts are invited to act on their defences, the name of the witnesses, their Curricula Vitae and credentials will be annexed to the Statement of Defence. - 4.
+The Statement of Defence shall be filed with the Procurement Function and distributed to the members of the Procurement and Grants Appeals Review Committee.